 In her role as director, Amber is responsible for Peace Rising’s overall success in meeting our mission.
 She provides support to all projects and bottom-lines maintaining Peace Rising’s general operations and finances.
 She is accountable to a number of board members in various aspects of her role.
-Amber Houghstow also founded Peace Rising, which was inspired by her graduate research.
+Amber Houghstow also founded Peace Rising, together with Thomas, which was inspired by her graduate research.
 Peace Rising’s methodology builds on thesis research conducted during her master’s in international relations at Harvard.
 Previously, Amber organized a program for tech entrepreneurship in Sri Lanka, conducted design research for the MIT D-Lab program, advised the Ray and Tye Noorda Foundation in its development of a climate grants portfolio, and taught junior high math through Teach for America.
 Amber earned her bachelor’s degree in mechanical engineering from MIT.

 Botong (Bo) Ma

 Bo developed best practices for technical research, documentation, and data management; set research goals and helped launch global conflict mapping project.
 Bo studied at MIT, where she earned her Master’s degree in Computer Science and a dual Bachelor’s degree in Computer Science and Mathematics.